HG3112/h264qp/README.md

 {POSITION} = pkt_pos in FRAME field by ffprobe

-{AVG QP} = Average QP of all macroblocks in the frame, as calculated from -debug qp.
+{AVG QP} = Average QP of each macroblock in the frame, as calculated from -debug qp.
 If video is 10 bit, -12 is added to this value.

 {STDEV QP-MB}: Standard deviation of MacroBlocks QP values in the frame

+{MIN-QP} {MAX-QP}: Minimum and maximum quantizer of macroblocks qp in frame.

 ********************************